 Deductibles are a way for policyholders to share the risk of financial loss with their insurance company, and they can affect the cost of car insurance premiums.
 Generally, higher deductibles result in lower premiums, while lower deductibles result in higher premiums.

 Basically, it’s the upfront cost you pay to fix your car.
 When you’re in an accident and want to get the damage repaired, you’ll just pay a set amount instead of paying the whole bill.
 This amount doesn’t change, whether the total damage is $800 or $2,000.

 Let’s use an example to illustrate.
 Let’s say you get into an accident and have $1,000 of damage to your car.
 You’ll pay your $250 deductible, and the insurance company will cover the $750 in remaining repair bills.

 You might be thinking — that sounds a lot like my health insurance.
-While they are similar, car insurance deductibles are different than health insurance ones.
+While they are similar, car insurance deductibles are different from health insurance ones.
 The principle is the same (an upfront cost you pay for each claim), but car insurance doesn’t have a limit like health insurance.
 This means you’ll need to pay the deductible for every claim, regardless of how many claims you make or how much you spend.

 Also, keep in mind that deductibles pertain only to the damage to your car, meaning they only apply to things like collision and comprehensive insurance.
 You don’t need to pay a deductible for liability insurance.